slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more. we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.

+One time I had a friend who consistently would put me down.
+Or find reasons to be upset at me whenever something good was happening in my life.
+The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.

+I also know someone is a friend when I can go long stretches without talking to him or her and then we talk and its right where we left off.
+I have a lot of friends like that.

+look for people with the same interests as you: meetup, learn a new skill second step is inviting them to do something.

+Every employee should eventually leave and start a better competitor to me.
+Everyone should pass me.
+Else I’m not the stupidest person in the room.
 -->